 (…and if you’re already a JS wiz, just skip this section)

 1. Learn about JS first, outside of Storyline.
 Just to gain enough knowledge to be dangerous.
-You can start maybe here.
+Here are some resources to start with:

 3. Put your favorite music on add your very first JS script in Storyline: